MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 legacy endpoint, and may remove the apex's address records if the observed legacy traffic has fallen to negligible levels.

-## Comparison with separate RR types for AliasForm and ServiceForm
+## Comparison with separate RR types for AliasMode and ServiceMode

-Abstractly, functions of AliasForm and ServiceForm are independent, so it might be tempting to specify them as separate RR types.
+Abstractly, functions of AliasMode and ServiceMode are independent, so it might be tempting to specify them as separate RR types.
 However, this would result in a serious performance impairment, because clients cannot rely on their recursive resolver to follow SVCB aliases (unlike CNAME).
 Thus, clients would have to issue queries for both RR types in parallel, potentially at each step of the alias chain.
-Recursive resolvers that implement the specification would, upon receipt of a ServiceForm query, emit both a ServiceForm and an AliasForm query to the authoritative.
+Recursive resolvers that implement the specification would, upon receipt of a ServiceMode query, emit both a ServiceMode and an AliasMode query to the authoritative.
 Thus, splitting the RR type would double, or in some cases triple, the load on clients and servers, and would not reduce implementation complexity.